 Online car finance: A revolution

 This is all the more important, since online car finance has indeed revolutionised the entire process of applying for a car loan.
 If, today, the industry is booming more than ever, this is not just the result of package deals for bigger companies, as recently reported by the Economist.
-But also because the Internet has allowed you to easily compare myriads of loans from competing companies.
+But also because the Internet has allowed you to easily compare an auto loan offered by a bank with that provided by a dealership.
 This has resulted not just in better rates – and thus lower costs – but also in a more streamlined application process with less bureaucratic obstacles.
 With more companies available than ever before, you should be able to find the one that ideally matches your needs, resulting in more personalised solutions.

 Online car finance: The dangers